nifelover/organization-and-focus-in-remote-learning/README.md

-The is  a project created by high schoolers
+The is  a project created by high schoolers for a Hackathon.
+This is our first project and none of us learned anything before.

 <!DOCTYPE html>
 <html>